 Important matters pending include:

-- In resolution 1894 on protection of civilians, the Council requested the Secretary-General to develop guidance for UN operations and other relevant missions on protection reporting for enhancing the Council’s monitoring and oversight.
+- On 11 November 2009 in resolution 1894 on protection of civilians, the Council requested the Secretary-General to develop guidance for UN operations and other relevant missions on reporting for enhancing the Council’s monitoring and oversight.
 There has been no report back to the Council on this.

 - UNAMI reports on human rights in Iraq, in the past were produced every two to three months.
-They have decreased in their frequency and regularity.
-The last report, released in July, covered the period from 1 July to 31 December 2009.
+They have decreased in their frequency.
+The last report, released in July 2010, covered the period from 1 July to 31 December 2009.

 - The request in resolution 1460 on Children and Armed Conflict that all the Secretary-General’s reports to the Council on country-specific situations include the protection of children is not yet implemented.
-In 2009 protection of children had been incorporated into only half of the relevant country-specific reports.
+In 2009, protection of children elements had been incorporated into only half of the relevant country-specific reports.

 - The Secretary-General has not yet re-energised his Advisory Committee on the Prevention of Genocide (it has not met since 2008).

 - A biennial report by the Secretary-General on small arms requested on 29 June 2007 in a presidential statement is yet to be produced for 2010.
 The last report on small arms was published in April 2008.

 - The mandate to the Secretary-General to assist with the delineation of the international borders of Lebanon, especially Sheb’a Farms, in accordance with resolution 1701, continues to await completion.

 - The Council has yet to address the Secretary-General’s summary of the report of the UN Board of Inquiry into incidents involving UN facilities and personnel in Gaza between 27 December 2008 and 19 January 2009, submitted to it on 4 May 2009 (S/2009/250).

 - The Council requested the Secretariat on 21 November 2006 (S/2006/928) to update the index to Council notes and statements on working methods.
 This has not been published.